ranjiths12/fresher-machin-test/README.md

 To complete this challenge, you will need to write a simple [React](https://facebook.github.io/react/) based web app, and provide us the source files to be built.

 The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a set of screens.
-We will also assess the **generated HTML, CSS, and JS** output.

 ## The Challenge

 Using the provided screens as a reference, you'll need to build a set of React components to render the app.
-You'll also need to request a JSON feed, filter that data, and use the relevant fields.
+You'll also need to request a [JSON](https://raw.githubusercontent.com/BitcotDev/fresher-machin-test/main/json/sample.json) feed, filter that data, and use the relevant fields.

-Although this is a basic exercise, we'll be looking for **simple, well-designed, performant, and tested code** in the submission.
+Although this is a basic exercise, we'll be looking for **simple, performant, and tested code** in the submission.

 ## Details

-Click [here](https://github.com/BitcotDev/fresher-machin-test/tree/main/screens/) to look Screens and Convert into **REACT JS** then Implement.
+Click [here](https://github.com/BitcotDev/fresher-machin-test/tree/main/screens/) to look Screens.

+**Note:** Do not focus on the design of given screens its a reference.

 You will need to build the following 5 screens with React:
 - "Contacts View" screen